Why Environmental Science @ Memorial?

 A faculty supervisor is required for all Environmental Science graduate programs.
 Applicants must identify a supervisor before submitting their application and the supervisor must confirm that they are willing to supervise the applicant.
 No applicants are offered formal admission until a faculty supervisor has been confirmed.
 This applies to applicants for all three programs.
 Visit the Environmental Science program website for areas for a list of faculty members, their research interests, and contact information.
-You may also use the Yaffle search engine to find a supervisor you may wish to work with.
+You may also use the Yaffle search application to find a supervisor you may wish to work with.